All Episodes

 If Rand Paul really said that, that's irresponsible.

-Anyway, that's for another discussion, another time.
+Anyway, that's for another discussion another time.

-Here is Charles Ogletree's reaction to Rand Paul Saying that it is impossible for African Americans not to feel like their government is particularly targeting them.
+Here is Charles Ogletree's reaction to Rand Paul saying that it is impossible for African Americans not to feel like their government is particularly targeting them.

-I'll tell you what, uh people think that three days of rioting is the end of it in Ferguson, Missouri.
+I'll tell you what, people think that three days of rioting is the end of it in Ferguson, Missouri.

 It's just starting.

-People are upset, they're frustrated, they want to take their city back.
+They want to take their city back.

-Uh how many people have to bury young people for people to understand that something is wrong in Ferguson, Missouri?
+How many people have to bury young people for people to understand that something is wrong in Ferguson, Missouri?

 It's not the case.